malongfei01/GRASP/README.md

   - Run scripts/{backbone}_saintrw.sh with minibatch to  get pretrained In-distribution model for dataset wiki, where {backbone} can be replaced by gcn and h2gcn.

-  - After training ID models, run scripts/run_post_hoc.sh to evaluate various post-hoc OOD detection methods based on these pretrained ID models.
+  - After getting pretrained ID models, run scripts/run_post_hoc.sh to evaluate various post-hoc OOD detection methods based on these pretrained ID methods.

 **2. Training-based Methods**

-- We provide implementations of three training-based methods: GKDE, GPN and OODGAT in scripts/run_training_based.sh, which need to be trained from scratch.
+- We provide implementations of three training-based methods in the literature: GKDE, GPN and OODGAT in scripts/run_training_based.sh, where these methods need to be trained from scratch.